min2ha/ukwa-site/content/target/43560/index.en.md

   "subject": "EU Referendum"
 }

-# Open Democracy: I'll be voting Leave: a "reformed EU" isn't on the ballot paper

 Oliver Huitson, a press officer for Labour Leave, and former co-editor of openDemocracyUK, on the failures of the EU